 Stress-induced eczema is indeed a thing.
 When the body is under pressure, it goes into fight-or-flight mode which leads to an overproduction of stress hormones and an inflammatory response in the skin.

 We know life can get pretty busy but your health is a top priority.
 Take some time out of your hectic schedule to relax your mind.
-Even just 15 minutes of meditation every day can do wonders for your skin.
+Even just 15 minutes of meditation every day can do wonders for your skin and is considered a very beneficial alternative treatment for eczema

-Other great ways to display self-love include going on a nature walk, listening to your favourite song, journaling, and doing something for yourself like painting or reading.
+Other great ways to display self-love include going on a nature walk, listening to your favorite song, journaling, and doing something for yourself like painting or reading.

 Avoid Triggers

-Finally, avoid harsh chemicals or toxins found in beauty products and laundry detergents by choosing natural products as much as possible.
+Finally, avoid harsh chemicals or toxins found in beauty products and laundry detergents by choosing natural remedies for eczema as much as possible.

 Sleep Well

 Itchy skin can make it difficult to get the recommended 7-8 hours of sleep each night.
-As eczema symptoms tend to feel itchier at night, you’ll likely spend more time tossing and turning and trying not to scratch than getting some much-needed shut eye.
+As eczema symptoms tend to feel itchier at night, you’ll likely spend more time tossing and turning and trying not to scratch than getting some much-needed shut-eye.
+If you have atopic eczema, then sleep may have been difficult for years.
 To help improve the quality of your sleep, we recommend you invest in some eczema-friendly pajamas.

-Our favorite clothing for itchy skin at night include:
+Our favorite clothing for itchy skin at night includes:

 Remedywear™ (TENCEL + Zinc) Long Sleeve Shirt - ADULT